 Neelen & Kirschner's Evidence-Informed Learning Design provides guidance about the myths and bad practices that bedevil our industry, and some deep advice about what learning really is and how to make it happen.

 Patti Shank’s Make it Learnable series gets into specifics on learning design.
 Comprehensive and yet accessible.
-See also her book on how to Write Better Multiple-Choice Questions to Assess Learning.
+See also her book on how to Write Better Multiple-Choice Questions to Assess Learning, which is a new-born classic.

 Ruth Clark’s eLearning & The Science of Instruction (with Dick Mayer) and/or Evidence Based Training Methods.

-Guy Wallace has arguably the most detailed process going, with all the right things, documented in Conducting Performance-Based Instructional Analysis.
+Guy Wallace has arguably the most detailed performance consulting process going, with all the right things, documented in The L&D Pivot Point.

 Of course, there are separate topics:

-Mobile: my own Designing mLearning or anything by Chad Udell (e.g. Learning Everywhere)
+Mobile: my own Designing mLearning or anything by Chad Udell (e.g. Learning Everywhere).
+Though, of course, mobile is pretty much fading into just 'digital'.

 Realities: Koreen Pagano’s Immersive Learning, and perhaps Kapp & O’Driscoll’s Learning in 3D as a foundation.